I would have never believed how much trouble I’m having figuring out what I want to say about the planets!

 I hope you enjoy these blog posts, all focused on relating physical properties to the astrological significations of the planets.
 Sometimes they match and sometimes they don’t but it leads to new thoughts either way!

-Sun and Moon: Rotation and Influence on Earth
+Sun and Moon: Influence and Rotation

 Mercury and Venus: Orbit and Rotation